Home Page

 however the Hebrew word, Strong's H7200, means 'to see'.)

-his family to have 'seen' the mountain tops as the ark
+his family to have 'seen' the mountain tops.
+(As we

 We know that the window of the ark was opened late 11th